larsenwork/monoid/Readme.md

-Mono16 is a monospaced programming font best used at 16px - hence the original name.
+Mono16 - a programming font best used at 16px.

-It's work in progress (suggestions more than welcome).
-I will upload the font file when I'm done with the basic characters.
+WIP so suggestions more than welcome.
+Currently source only since it's still missing some basic characters.